 Access to Digital Content

-All services, computers, networks and devices owned, provided or administered by any unit of the University.
+- Systems: All services, computers, networks and devices owned, provided or administered by any unit of the university.
 This includes but is not limited to email services, file services, voice message services, digital storage devices and services, desktop computers, laptop computers and other mobile devices, and usage and access logs.

 The Chief Information Security Officer will maintain records of all requests, whether approved or denied, for a period of three years.
 An aggregate summary report, absent any personally identifying information, may be provided for purposes of internal audit upon request.